-Music drifted across the desert from a lonely structure perching in the sunlight.
-It’s foil walls reflected the sunlight off in blinding waves making the building shine like a small lonely star.
-They hid behind their blacked out windows and reinforced steel door thinking that their gleaming building made them safer.
-It just made them easier to find.
+Music drifted across to her from a lonely structure perching in the sunlight.
+Despite the setting sun, it’s foil walls reflected the light off in blinding waves, making the building shine like a small lonely star.

-But the girl could stare at the building.
+The girl could stare at the building.
 She wasn’t scared of the sun.
 She was used to the heat and the temporary blindness and the sensation of skin crisping from too much exposure.
-The sun was growing hotter.
-She must find shade soon, she knew but the humidity of the car was much harder to bare and the girl loved playing in the dirt.
-Besides the gang should be done soon.
+Not too much though, just those few minutes before you’re supposed to, when the sun dips toward the horizon.

-Soon, a structure was formed out of dirt, twigs, crumbling bricks, newspapers and litter were piled high into a miniature castle.
+Soon, a structure was formed out of dirt, twigs, crumbling bricks, newspapers and litter, all piled high into a miniature castle.
 It was a good little fortress and would protect her well from invading armies and trolls and monsters and scarecrows but it certainly didn’t look like a home for a princess.
-She squinted at the building again and made out white little ribbons decorating the blacked out windows.
-She stood and walked slowly across the cracked earth, dust coating her skin and scorching hair.

-Before the thought had fully formed, she heard a glass smash beyond the door.
-The girl dropped quickly to the floor in the sudden silence that followed.
+Almost as soon as the breath had left her lips, she heard a glass smash beyond the door.
+Quickly, she dropped to the floor in the sudden silence that followed.
 She loved the silence.
-You could feel the tension growing like a coiled jack-in-the-box desperate to jump out into the world.
-The killjoys loved twisting that handle too, not letting their audience know when chaos would explode from its box.
+You could feel the tension growing like a coiled jack-in-the-box, one that was desperate to jump out of its prison and into the world.
+The ‘Crows loved twisting that handle too, not letting their audience know when the chaos would begin.

 She waited.
 Time ticked by.
-Ribbons hung limply in the sticky air and shadows moved behind the door.
 A trickle of sweat escaped down the back of her neck.
-Her feet were clammy in her shoes and her tights stuck unpleasantly to her skin but still she waited, squatting in the dirt as the sun beat down at her savagely.
-She shifted her feet slightly and stared at the silent building.
+Her feet were clammy in her shoes and her tights stuck unpleasantly to her skin but still she waited in the sticky air, squatting in the dirt as the sun beat down at her savagely.
+She shifted her feet slightly and stared up at the silent building.
 The girl always won staring contests.

 Then it began.
 A short scream split the silence and sparked a crescendo of yelling, screeching and begging.
 Gunshots joined the symphony, spitting out a deep rhythm of bangs, booms and splats.
 In the girl’s mind she could see families scrambling over tables, pushing, hitting and pulling at each other in desperation.
 Glasses shattered and a wedding cake exploded in a cloud of sticky marzipan, covering the wedding party as one by one they all fell with their own little pops.

-The killjoys were merciless and the shimmering building let no one out.
+The shimmering building let no one out.
 The girl’s lips twitched into a grim smile.

 The girl was drawing.
 She sat in the garage surrounded by blunt crayons and home-made charcoal.
 It was a makeshift garage bolted together with walls of corrugated iron and scrap metal.
 She crouched in the dirt by the open wall but didn’t see the woman until she was standing next to her.
 A shadow covered her drawing and she squinted up at a young woman with bright pink hair and bubblegum blue lipstick that stood out starkly against the tissue paper whiteness of her skin.
-She wore large dark sunglasses which she took off and swivelled in her fingers.
-Her other hand spun a colourful paper umbrella across her shoulders, a protection for her her skin’s tissue paper whiteness from the sun’s unforgiving rays.
+She wore large dark sunglasses even though the sun had set hours ago.

-The girl looked over her shoulder even though she knew Zero was watching them carefully.
+The girl looked over her shoulder before she answered, though she already knew Zero would be watching them carefully.
 He didn’t catch her gaze but kept his eyes on the stranger at the door.
 She turned back and ran her eyes up the woman swaying before her in battered flip-flops.

-Today girl was a fairy.
-She scowled upwards but Ivy didn’t notice.
-Her eyes drifted across to Zero and she sucked on the arm of her glasses.
-She grinned again.
+Today, girl was a fairy.
+She scowled but Ivy didn’t notice.
+Her metallic gaze drifted across to Zero and she sucked on the arm of her glasses.

 “I need to speak to him.”

-The girl wondered why Ivy thought that she would care but she picked up her drawings anyway and followed the woman as she staggered over to Zero.
-The girl scrambled up onto the battered bonnet of the car and watched the adults.
+Girl wondered why Ivy thought she would care but she picked up her drawings anyway and followed the woman staggering her way to Zero.
+Girl scrambled up onto the battered bonnet of the car to watch.
 Zero always let her listen in.
 His eyes followed the woman while his hands continued scraping his butterfly blade against the whetstone slab.
-Whenever the girl would think about Zero, it was at his workbench lovingly taking care of his livelihood.
-He was going to show her how to help him now she was big enough to reach the bench.
+Whenever the girl would think about Zero, it was always at his workbench lovingly taking care of his weapons, his livelihood.
+He was going to show her how to help him, now that she was big enough to reach the bench.

 “Name’s Ivy.
 You’re Zero right?”
 She leaned against his immaculate worktop carelessly, running her glasses slowly over her perfect white teeth.
 Zero continued to watch her as she swayed to and fro, rather like he might watch a mountain lion caught in his headlights.

 “What do you want?” he replied.

-“A conversation.”
-She eventually shifted her gaze to glance at the girl who stared back boldly.
+“A conversation,” she shifted her gaze to glance at the girl who stared back boldly.
 “What’s with the kid?”

-Zero picked up his penknife, caressing the blade with his thumb.
+Zero picked up the knife carefully, caressing the blade with his thumb to test its sharpness.

 The woman smiled around her sunglasses, “So what’s the deal?”